 Museum History and Property Ownership

-Clarissa Harlowe “Clara” Barton was born in a small North Oxford farmhouse on Christmas day 1821.
+Clarissa Harlowe “Clara” Barton was born in a small Oxford farmhouse on Christmas day 1821.
 She was raised in the Universalist tradition and attended the Oxford Universalist Church founded by the Rev. Hosea Ballou.
 A timid, bashful child, Clara grew into a courageous, compassionate leader known the world over for her work as a Civil War battlefield nurse and founder of the American National Red Cross – yet ironically she did not recognize her own selfless bravery.
-Over 190 years after her birth, the incredible stories of this great humanitarian continue to draw people to Clara Barton’s birthplace to learn about her life of boundless mercy and commitment.
+Two hundred years after her birth, the incredible stories of this great humanitarian continue to draw people to Clara Barton’s birthplace to learn about her life of boundless mercy and commitment.

 “I think it usually occurs in small communities that there is one family, or one house, to which all strangers or new comers naturally gravitate.
 Nothing was plainer than that ours was that house…” – Clara Barton (1821-1912), Founder of the American Red Cross